 Related regulatory authorities should include the diamond market as part of their national risk evaluation and implement proportionate AML/CFT interventions in jurisdictions where the diamond trade is a major part of the market or trade levels are large.

-How Does Sanction Scanner Help?
+How Does the Sanction Scanner Help?

-By using Sanction Scanner AML software, financial institutions and diamond dealers can identify and stop money laundering attempts.
+By using Sanction Scanner AML software, financial institutions, and diamond dealers can identify and stop money laundering attempts.
 The software can flag transactions that fit certain money laundering patterns and bring them to the attention of the compliance team for further investigation.
 The software also provides real-time monitoring and reporting, allowing institutions to stay on top of suspicious activity as it occurs.

 In addition, Sanction Scanner AML software can help institutions meet their KYC obligations, which require them to identify their clients and understand the nature of their business.
 This information can then be used to assess the risk of money laundering and other financial crimes.